 Here are some ways to improve the appearance of these not-so-fun scars:

-- Getting rid of your acne: The first goal when it comes to the treatment of acne scars is to treat the acne that's causing the havoc in the present and prevent any future acne scars.
+- Getting rid of your acne: The first goal when it comes to the treatment of acne scars is to treat the acne that's causing the havoc and prevent any future acne scars.
 For this purpose, dermatologists prescribe topical creams and lotions like Benzoyl Peroxide and oral medications like Accutane to their patients.
 Medications must only be taken when prescribed by a professional dermatologist and not because you know someone else was cured by it.

 - Avoiding touching your acne: Try to avoid touching the areas that are affected by acne beacause this gives dirt and bacteria from your hands and fingernails a great passageway into your skin.
 This is how the skin gets irritated and could form a scar.
 If it is constatnly irritated, infection and inflammation will result in more scarring but in deeper layers now.